mutwo-org/mutwo.core/README.md

 ### Plugins

-Starting from version 0.43.0 mutwo uses a plugin based design.
+Starting from version 0.43.0 mutwo uses a modular design.
 Only basic and internal functionality is provided by the main mutwo core package.
-For adding various third party converter support and additional functionality the mutwo ecosystem supports plugin-like extension packages.
+For adding various third party converter or better representation for certain areas the mutwo ecosystem supports plugin-like extensions.
 The following list gives an overview of currently supported extensions:

 - [mutwo.ext-music](https://github.com/mutwo-org/mutwo.ext-music): Improve workflow in writing traditional note based music by adding the `mutwo.ext.events.music` module